davidusb-geek/emhass/README.md

 - PV production selling price forecast: at what price are you selling your excess PV production in the next 24 hours.
 This is given in EUR/kWh.

-The sensor containing the load data should be specified in the parameter `var_load` in the configuration file.
+The sensor containing the load data should be specified in the parameter `sensor_power_load_no_var_loads` in the configuration file.
 As we want to optimize household energy, we need to forecast the load power consumption.
 The default method for this is a naive approach using 1-day persistence.
 The load data variable should not contain the data from the deferrable loads themselves.
 For example, let's say that you set your deferrable load to be the washing machine.
-The variables that you should enter in EMHASS will be: `var_load: 'sensor.power_load_no_var_loads'` and `sensor.power_load_no_var_loads = sensor.power_load - sensor.power_washing_machine`.
+The variables that you should enter in EMHASS will be: `sensor_power_load_no_var_loads: 'sensor.power_load_no_var_loads'` and `sensor.power_load_no_var_loads = sensor.power_load - sensor.power_washing_machine`.
 This is supposing that the overall load of your house is contained in the variable: `sensor.power_load`.
 The sensor `sensor.power_load_no_var_loads` can be easily created with a new template sensor in Home Assistant.

 If you are implementing an MPC controller, then you should also need to provide some data at the optimization runtime using the key `runtimeparams`.